gsiems/tasker-schema/README.md

 ## Activities and Tasks

-There are two main organizing objects being considered-- the activity and the task.
+There is only one main organizing object being considered-- the task.

 ### Activity

+* An activity is a form of task.
 * An activity is a collection of, or context under which, tasks are tracked/performed.
 * A project is an activity.
 All projects are activities but not all activities are projects.
 * Activities may also contain sub-activities.